TirthNandha/anonify/ProgressLog.md

     - logout the user automatically if he's not active from a long time.
     - the login button in the header should not appear if user is already logged in. (done)
     - make the sign out in the profile section button working. (done)
-    - hash + add salt to the email while storing in the db.
+    - hash + add salt to the email while storing in the db. (done)
     - create a profile page
-    - create different pages that area in the categories section
+    - create different pages that area in the categories section.
+    - create context in backend to hash email.